Fundamental Duties (Article 51A) – Notes [GK PDF]

 Importance of Fundamental Duties

-• They help strike a balance between individual rights and societal obligations.
+• Maintain a balance between individual rights and societal duty.

 Criticism of Fundamental Duties: